UhuruSoftware/vcap-dotnet/readme.md

 >MSTest.exe /testcontainer:{cloneDirectory}\bin\Uhuru.CloudFoundry.Test.dll /category:"Integration"

 ### System Tests
-System testing is conducted on the complete, integrated system to evaluate the system’s compliance with the specified requirements.
+System testing is conducted on the complete, integrated system to evaluate the system's compliance with the specified requirements.
 #### Configure
   To run the System Tests you must have a full deployment as described above, in the deployment section.
 Additional configuration steps are described bellow: